 Honestly, the Jetson Bolt e-bike is worth the money.
 It lets you ride on a bicycle that functions as an electric scooter.

 It’s a great bicycle however it should not be compared to other more expensive e-bikes.
 I’ve tried a number of e-bikes that can cover larger distances with more battery capacity and other features.
-However, I’ve never tried a great quality e-bike with good features that come with an incredibly affordable price.
+However, I’ve never tried a great quality e-bike with good features that come at an incredibly affordable price.

 Up to this date, my best e-bike experience so far is with the Swagtron EB-5 which comes with an affordable price.
 The only difference with the Jetson Bolt is that it comes with a pedal and is slightly more expensive.
 If you don’t mind the “no-pedal” feature and don’t have enough budget, I would recommend the Jetson bike.